If you’re reading this, you probably already know that QR Codes are a simple and efficient physical-to-digital gateway.

 As mentioned before, QR Codes are a ‘Phygital’ highway to bring your audience from the physical to the digital world.
 Users can pull out their smartphone cameras and scan them natively without a third-party app.

 Being able to track/sort the codes you’ve deployed based on scans, location, and engagement will then be incredibly useful.
-With QR Code tracking data, you can tweak and fine-tune your campaigns on the go.
+With QR Code analytics data, you can tweak and fine-tune your campaigns on the go.

 This is all that QR Code ‘tracking’ entails.
 Data is collected at the point of scan in addition to when users interact with encoded QR Code content.
 These include metrics like scans per QR Code, location, device used to scan the codes, date and time, and so on.